Dog Trainer, Owner Educator

 This position offered a 3 month immersive experience alongside internationally renowned dog trainer, author, and teacher, Sean O’Shea and his team.
 Here I learned from multiple amazing trainers while getting hands on experience with more challenging dogs who suffered from bad manners and behavioral issues just like mine.

 With everything that I have learned I was able to flip my own relationship with my dogs and today they get to enjoy life alongside each other and join me on walks and off leash hikes.
 It’s hard to believe they were once so badly behaved and out of control.
-It’s my goal to share this balanced approach to training with others in order to improve the quality of life of the dog and give the owner an opportunity to enjoy life to the fullest with their four legged friend.
+Since achieving a balanced life with my own dog I have been working passionately to share this approach with others in order to improve the quality of life of the dog and give the owner an opportunity to enjoy life to the fullest with their four-legged friend.